 Helpful cruise terms for around the ship

-Atrium: the central part of a ship’s interior, with an open floor plan.
-Atriums often span several decks and are where you’ll find guest services, shopping, dining, and entertainment.
+Atrium: The central part of a ship’s interior, with an open floor plan.
+A ship’s atrium often spans several decks and is where you’ll find guest services, shopping, dining, and entertainment.

-Deck: although today’s mega cruise ships can often feel like enormous resorts where you could easily forget that you’re even on a ship, you’re still on a ship.
-Although you might be tempted to tell your family “Meet me at the pool on the seventeenth floor”, cruisers don’t call the levels on the ship “floors”.
+Deck: Although today’s mega cruise ships can often feel like enormous resorts where you could easily forget that you’re even at sea, you’re still on a ship.
+Although you might be tempted to tell your family “Meet me at the pool on the seventeenth floor”, seasoned cruisers don’t call the levels on the ship “floors”.
 They’re decks.
 That pool?
 It’s on Deck 17.
 Or just say “Meet me on the Lido in an hour”.

-Promenade deck: a deck designed for walking in a circular path around the perimeter of the ship.
-Promenade decks traditionally were open decks, but today’s cruise ships sometimes have them enclosed or partially-enclosed.
+Promenade deck: A deck designed for walking in a circular path around the perimeter of the ship.
+Promenade decks traditionally were open decks, but today’s cruise ships sometimes have them partially or fully enclosed.

 Dining and Entertainment terms on a cruise ship

-Captain’s party: usually held on the first formal night of a sailing, the Captain’s party or ball is open to all passengers.
+Captain’s party: Usually held on the first formal night of a sailing, the Captain’s party or ball is open to all passengers.
 During the party, which is often held in the atrium, guests will have the opportunity to chat and take photos with the Captain and officers.
-Often, complimentary Champagne or sparking wine is served.
+Often, complimentary Champagne or sparkling wine is served.

-Formal night: on more traditional cruise lines, there are often one or more evenings each week where formal attire is required in the main dining rooms.
+Formal night: On more traditional cruise lines, there are often one or more evenings each week when formal attire is required in the main dining rooms.
 Formal nights often take place on sea days, and are announced in the daily newsletter.

 Terms for cruise ship employees

-Cruise director: the staff member who organizes entertainment and activities on a cruise ship.
-Cruise directors usually take on the role of Master of Ceremonies during events and parties, and spend time mingling with guests to make sure everyone’s having a good time.
+Cruise director: The staff member who organizes entertainment and activities on a cruise ship.
+A cruise director usually takes on the role of Master of Ceremonies during events and parties, and spends time mingling with guests to make sure everyone’s having a good time.
 Cruise directors also oversee the entertainment staff on board.

-Porter: a baggage handler that takes your checked luggage on embarkation day and delivers it to the ship.
-Porters often aren’t cruise line employees, and they rely on tips (generally $1-2 per bag).
+Porter: A baggage handler that takes your checked luggage on embarkation day and delivers it to the ship.
+Porters often aren’t cruise line employees, and they rely on tips (generally $1 to 2 per bag).